 The Bible records many accounts of Saul displaying jealousy and hatred toward David – who was his personal musician, armor-bearer, army captain, son-in-law and successor.
 Saul saw that David was “a man after God’s own heart,” and it made him all the more aware of his own failings and weaknesses.

 In the meantime, David was prospering because the Lord was with him.
-David went wherever Saul sent him, and behaved wisely (18:14).
-Even Saul’s righteous son, “… Jonathan made a covenant with David because he loved him as himself” (18:3).
-Because Jonathan was surrendered to God he could see the hand of the LORD upon David and was perfectly willing to set aside his own ambition to honor the LORD's choice. “… David behaved himself more wisely than all the servants of Saul.
+David went wherever Saul sent him and behaved wisely (18:14).
+Even Saul’s righteous son “… Jonathan made a covenant with David because he loved him as himself” (18:3).
+Because Jonathan was surrendered to God, he could see the hand of the LORD upon David and was perfectly willing to set aside his own ambition to honor the LORD’s choice. “… David behaved himself more wisely than all the servants of Saul.
 So his name was highly esteemed” (18:30).
-Twice, David spared Saul’s life – in the cave and in the wilderness!
+Twice David spared Saul’s life, once in a cave and again in the wilderness.

 Saul forgot that “…to obey is better than sacrifice” (15:17-22).
 He did not properly receive the lessons the Lord provided and neglected his opportunity to be used in God’s service.
 King Saul hated David because David’s character exemplified everything Saul’s character did not.